passdan/nf-wb-mvp/README.md

 # Nextflow on Workbench - Minimal working example
-Minimal pipeline test for nextflow on workbench with docker/singularity/apptainer containers.
+Minimal pipeline run for nextflow on workbench with docker containers.

 ## Pipeline:
 - QC with `fastqc` on 9x paired-end yeast samples (3x 3 replicates)